-If you’re a fan of Reese’s candies, you will fall head over heels in love with this homemade peanut butter cups recipe.
+If you’re a fan of Reese’s candies, you’ll fall head over heels in love with this homemade peanut butter cups recipe.

-Nothing beats the combination of rich chocolate and sweet and salty peanut butter!
+After all, nothing beats the combination of smooth, rich chocolate and sweet and salty peanut butter!

-Out of all the candy out there, Reese’s Peanut Butter Cups is, hands down, my ultimate favorite.
+Of all the candy out there, Reese’s Peanut Butter Cups are, hands down, my favorite.
 There’s really nothing like chocolate and peanut butter together.

-This copycat recipe makes the most drool-worthy and decadent peanut butter cups!
-I was surprised by how similar they tasted to the original.
+And this copycat recipe makes the most drool-worthy and decadent peanut butter cups around!

-The best part is that they are extremely easy to make!
-You’ll only need 4 basic ingredients and 20-30 minutes.
+The best part is, they are extremely easy to make!
+You only need 4 basic ingredients and 20-30 minutes.

-Peanut butter.
-Any brand will do but stick to the creamy or chunky kind.
-Natural peanut butter is too runny for this recipe.
+- Peanut butter.
+You can use any brand of creamy or chunky peanut butter.
+Avoid natural peanut butter, though.
+It’s too runny for this recipe.

 Tips for Making the Best Peanut Butter Cups

-Add some melted coconut oil or butter to the chocolate to make it silkier.
+- Make the chocolate silkier.
+Add some melted coconut oil or butter to the chocolate to enhance its texture.
 Vegetable and shortening work as well.

-This recipe calls for ½ cup of powdered sugar, but if your peanut butter is already sweet, you may want to cut the amount in half.
+- Cut down on the sugar.
+The recipe calls for 1/2 a cup of powdered sugar.
+If your peanut butter is already sweet, you may want to cut the amount in half.

-Aside from sugar, you can also use honey crushed graham crackers to help thicken the peanut butter.
+- Thicken the peanut butter.
+You can use honey crushed graham crackers to help thicken the peanut butter.

-Add a teaspoon of vanilla extract to the peanut butter to enhance its flavor.
+- Add a teaspoon of vanilla extract.
+Mix it with the peanut butter to enhance its flavor.

-No muffin liners on hand?
+- No muffin liners?
+No problem!
 Use a muffin tin, instead.
-As long as you spray it with oil spray, the cups will pop right out.
+As long as you grease it with oil, the cups will pop right out.

 Fun Flavor Variations